Servant Leadership, its Principles, and Examples in the Workplace

 Servant leadership is not a checklist to follow.
 Leaders must be sincere to practice this leadership style.
 And it must start by asking themselves why they want to be servant leaders.

 Sinek Simon, the leadership guru in his iconic TED Talk, ‘How Leaders Inspire Action,’ states, it is critical to ask “Why”.
 Why do you want to lead in a particular way?
 The desire to lead must come from sincere introspection.
-For Servant Leaders, it comes from the willingness to put others first, just like any parents does for their children.
+For Servant Leaders, it comes from the willingness to put others first, just like any parent does for their children.

 The Principles of Servant Leadership

 A leader could be anyone, from your CEO to the team managers.
 Therefore practicing a type of leadership is a personal choice.
-For any leadership style that one practice, it is essential to follow a few principles to get clarity and direction.
+For any leadership style that one practices, it is essential to follow a few principles to get clarity and direction.
 If you are a servant leader or want to build your team with servant leadership, here are a few principles to start with.

 1. Active listening

 It all starts with listening to your team.
 Invest your time consciously and listen to your team without interrupting.
 Listening to every team member actively gives you new perspectives and helps you find the dots for a more structured and inclusive strategy that benefits all.
 It all comes down to put your attention to the needs of your team with the right attitude.

 Empathy has its power.
 When you are empathetic and compassionate, you understand your team at the human level.
 For servant leadership, being empathetic means understanding others' emotions without any judgment or criticism.
 According to studies done by the Center for Creative Leadership, empathy is positively related to job performance and is a core factor in building relationships.